top of page

 Onyx

-• Granite, Engineered stone, Quartzites, and Porcelains are incredibly stain resistant.
-They should still be cleaned regularly but if it's not immediately cleaned up, this will not damage the stone.
+• Porcelain, Polished Quartzite, Engineered stone, and Granite are incredibly stain resistant.
+They should still be cleaned regularly but you have a little time before it damages the stone.
+Grout lines/edges still need care.

 • Marble, Honed Quartzites, Limestone, and Dolomite need to be cared for and cleaned up soon after spills occur.
-If treated like this they can remain in pristine condition forever.
-They must be sealed and resealed as per stonemason instructions
+If treated like this, they can remain in pristine condition forever.
+They can be even more stain resistant after sealing and/or resealing as per stonemason instructions.
+If they are stained though, this la patina look has a beauty of its own, showing the history of the place it's been living in.

 Etching (reacting to acids)